-- Windows 10. in 64-bit, all with the latest updates and service packs.
-CorelDRAW Graphics Suite 2021 supports Windows 10, versions 2004 and 20H2 as well as later versions that may be released during the life cycle of the suite. - Intel Core i3/5/7/9 or AMD Ryzen 3/5/7/9, Threadripper, EPYC - OpenCL 1.2 capable video card with 3+GB VRAM - 4 GB RAM (8+ GM or more recommended) - 4.3 GB hard disk space for application files and installation files - Multi-touch screen, mouse, or tablet - Display resolution: 1280 x 720 screen resolution at 100% (96 dpi) - DVD drive optional (for box installation); installation from DVD requires a download of up to 700 MB - Internet connection is required to install and authenticate CorelDRAW Graphics Suite, and access some of the included software components, online features, and content.
+- Windows 11.
+Windows 10, in 64-bit, all with the latest updates and service packs, CorelDRAW® Graphics Suite supports Windows 10. versions 21H1 and 21H2 as well as later versions that may be released during the life cycle of the suite. - Intel Core i3/5/7/9 or AMD Ryzen 3/5/7/9, Threadripper, EPYC - OpenCL 1.2-enabled video card with 3+GB VRAM - 4 GB RAM (8+ GB or more recommended) - GB hard disk space for application files and installation files - Multi-touch screen, mouse, or tablet - Display resolution: 1280 x 720 screen resolution at 100% (96 dpi) - DVD drive optional (for box installation); installation from DVD requires a download of up to 700 MB - Internet connection is required to install and authenticate CorelDRAW Graphics Suite, and access some of the included software components, online features, and content.